-The Cylinder σ -algebra and cylindrical measures
+The cylinder $\sigma$ -algebra and cylindrical measures

-In April 2017 T. Kuna pointed out to us that constructibly Radon measures may be related to other classically known notions.
-In [K. Schmüdgen, On the infinite dimensional moment problem, arxiv: 1712.06360, December 2017] similar results to ours above are obtained, however with so-called cylindrical measures instead of our constructibly Radon measures.
-In [Infusino- Kuhlmann-Kuna-Michalski, 2018] we represent the character space as projective limit and indeed prove that our constructibly Radon measures are just cylindrical measures introduced in [L. Schwartz, Radon measures on arbitrary topological spaces and cylindrical measures.
+In [Infusino - Kuhlmann - Kuna - Michalski, 2020] we represent the character space as projective limit and indeed prove that our constructibly Radon measures are just cylindrical measures introduced in [ L. Schwartz, Radon measures on arbitrary topological spaces and cylindrical measures.
 Tata Institute of Fundamental Research Studies in Mathematics, No. 6.
 Published for the Tata Institute of Fundamental Research, Bombay by Oxford University Press, London, 1973.]